ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

-You can recreate this manually with:
+If you import a ``paternityArray`` object, this isn't automatically generated, but you can recreate this manually with:

 .. code:: ipython3